anufrievroman/calcure/readme.md

 letter = ✉

 ```
-When configuring colors, the numbers indicate standart colors of your terminal and by usually mean:
+When configuring colors, the numbers indicate standard colors of your terminal and usually mean:

 1 - red, 2 - green, 3 - yellow, 4 - blue, 5 - magenta, 6 - cyan, 7 - white

+## Troubleshooting

+- If you cannot install the program using proposed commands, try manually coping `calcure` file on your computer, making it executable (via file properties) and running it from terminal `./calcure`.
+- If your terminal shows empty squares insted of icons, probably it does not support unicode.
+In this case, in config set: `use_unicode_icons = No`.
+- Weather widget slows down launch of the program and requires internet.
+If that is a problem, switch off weather in config: `show_weather = No`.

 ## Contribution and donations

 If you wish to contribute, feel free to open issues or propose PRs.
 Particularly, you are welcome to contribute on the topics of file encryption, sycing with popular calendar services, and translations.
+For big changes, please open an issue to discuss first.
 If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).